A representation of Psyche, taken from the BPS logo

 It is also more difficult to establish whether any allegations are credible.

-4.4 If Workers are not satisfied
+4.4 If individuals are not satisfied

-Whilst we cannot always guarantee the outcome Workers are seeking, we will try to deal with concerns expressed under this policy fairly and in an appropriate way.
+Whilst we cannot always guarantee the outcome individuals are seeking, we will try to deal with concerns expressed under this policy fairly and in an appropriate way.
+By using this policy, individuals can help us to achieve this.

 4.5 External Disclosures